 During this phone call be sure to bring up how long you have been a customer.
 If you have been devoted to the company for years they will be much more likely to give you a discount!

 It’s also helpful to ask for any promotions they might have at the time.
 Cable companies usually rotate different promotions throughout the year.
-However, if they by chance don’t have one you qualify for mention a promo their competitor might be offering.
-Most cable companies will match a competitors deal, which is great news for us!
+However, if they by chance don’t have one you qualify for, mention a promo their competitor might be offering.
+Most cable companies will match a competitors deal, which is great news for all of us!

 Your credit card balance is your responsibility, however you can negotiate a lower interest rate!
 A lower interest rate will mean paying that card off quicker and cheaper!
 This is what we all want!